-CyberLink PowerDVD helps you manage and edit your photo and video collections.
+CyberLink PowerDVD (select models only) helps you manage and edit your photo and video collections.

-▲ To start CyberLink PowerDVD, from the Start screen, type c, and then select CyberLink PowerDVD from the list of applications.
+▲ To start CyberLink PowerDVD from the computer Start screen, type cyberlink, and then select CyberLink PowerDVD from the list of apps.

 For more information about using CyberLink PowerDVD, see the PowerDVD software Help.